-That range, of course, embraces all the key skills involved in preventing or resolving disputes, advising and representing clients, and managing a dispute as it develops, such as managing a continuous, constantly updated risk assessment matrix after a dispute begins.
+These are the key skills involved in preventing or resolving disputes, advising and representing clients, and managing a dispute as it develops, such as managing a continuous, constantly updated risk assessment matrix after a dispute begins.

-And that is: command of a strategic overview, an analytic standpoint that allows the firm to give advice to clients, or to approach the conduct of a hearing, which takes into account the entire picture within which a dispute is embedded.
+Another dimension is the command of a strategic overview, an analytic standpoint that allows the firm to give advice to clients, or to approach the conduct of a hearing, which takes into account the entire picture within which a dispute is embedded.

 Below, you can read John O’Brien’s take on that strategic dimension in dispute resolution, and an account of the extraordinary complexity of construction disputes.

-The Strategic Dimension in Construction Disputes
+The Strategic Dimension

-IN PRACTICE, THE STRATEGIC DIMENSION means that decisions on what is an acceptable solution in a dispute must take account of the wider context around a dispute, and of the implications for the future if a party insists on a ‘harder’ solution than is on offer, or may seem fair.
+In practice, the Strategic Dimension Means that decisions on what is an acceptable solution in a dispute must take account of the wider context around a dispute, and of the implications for the future if a party insists on a ‘harder’ solution than is on offer, or may seem fair.

 The old saying about “cutting off your nose to spite your face” is very apt here.
 If a claimant — or a respondent — ignores future implications, or the benefits of established relationships, in order to insist on his strict contractual rights, it may be that the losses in the long run will far outweigh any sense of victor’s satisfaction or the value of the — perhaps marginal — element which provided full victory.